 Pluck

+It's 2003.
 Fourteen year-old Cleo and Bea are twins.
 Cleo can't stop running away from womanhood.
 Bea can't stop running away, period.
-A play about gender dysphoria, twins, and (as always) monsters.
+When we don't have the words for what we're becoming, we make up myths instead.
+A play about gender identity, dysphoria, twins, and monsters in the age of AOL.

 • Recommend